 - Operating stool: 15 years

 Lastly, finding the right repair technician to fix your dental equipment isn’t a straightforward process.

-This guarantees that you won’t have to deal downtime when your dental equipment breaks downs.
-If you currently have dental equipment in need of repair, or simply want to feel safe in the knowledge a team of qualified repair technicians are just a phone call away, call Global Dental today.
+This guarantees that you won’t have to deal with downtime when your dental equipment breaks down.
+If you currently have dental equipment in need of repair, or simply want to feel safe in the knowledge a team of qualified repair technicians is just a phone call away, call Global Dental today.